 What can I recover from the window blind manufacturer if my child was injured or killed?

 If your child was injured by being strangled by a window blind cord, we will seek to recover compensation for the child and the child’s caregivers.
 This compensation includes money for pain and suffering, past and future medical care, lost future earnings and potentially punitive damages.
 If your child did not survive his or her strangulation, then we would seek compensation for the child’s pain and suffering, and money for the grief and loss of companionship suffered by the child’s parents.

-In addition to receiving compensation, it is the hope that holding window blind manufacturers responsible will help change the industry into making safer window blinds.
+In addition to receiving compensation, it is our hope that holding window blind manufacturers responsible will help change the industry into making safer window blinds.